Back Row (L-R): Melissa Riggins, Brian Lorenz, Tom Counts, Heather Karr

 The Mayor and each Council member must be a citizen of the United States, qualified voter of the State of Ohio and have resided for at least one year within the corporate limits of the City of Powell.

-Mayor Jon Bennehoof has served on Powell City Council since 2012.
+Councilman Jon Bennehoof has served on Powell City Council since 2012.
+He served as Mayor from 2018-2019.
 He founded and co-chaired ONE Community, an intergovernmental committee focused on improving the working relationship between Liberty Township and the City of Powell.
-Mayor Bennehoof has also been a member of the City’s Development Committee and participated in the Code Diagnostic Review.
+Jon has also been a member of the City’s Development Committee and participated in the Code Diagnostic Review.
 He has worked for IBM, the State of Ohio, and Cardinal Health as a business transformation executive.
-Mayor Bennehoof is now an IT consultant.
 He began his service to the country with three tours of duty in Vietnam in the United States Navy.
-Mayor Bennehoof currently serves on the Delaware County Finance Authority, Central Committee, and is an Advisory Veteran and Veteran Mentor Coordinator on the Delaware County Mission Court.
+Jon serves on Central Committee and is an Advisory Veteran and Veteran Mentor Coordinator on the Delaware County Mission Court.
 He has been a resident of Powell since 2003 and lives in Golf Village with his wife of 33 years, Shirley.
 They have two daughters, Meghan and Kirstin, and three granddaughters, Reagan, Addison, and Charlotte.

 Tom has served on City Council since 2006, and served as Mayor in 2008-2009.